prividentity/PrivateIdentity-Oldd/HOME.md

 * Simple, fast, secure and intuitive for users and developers
 * <b>[Link](https://github.com/openinfer/PrivateIdentity/wiki/Tutorials)</b> For Tutorials and Documentation

-Deploy the MFA Micro-App in just a few minutes as an embedded DIV or HTTPS for secure biometric enrollment, identity, MFA and account recovery.
+Deploy the Biometric MFA Micro-App in just a few minutes as an embedded DIV or HTTPS for secure biometric enrollment, identity, MFA and account recovery.
 The MFA Micro-App uses an ensemble of pre-trained mobile TensorFlow models to acquire, validate, align, crop, transform and 1-way encrypt the biometric.

-The MFA Micro-App does not require on-device training and its small footprint runs on low-end devices.
+The Biometric MFA Micro-App does not require on-device training and its small footprint runs on low-end devices.
 Modern, high-end devices with multi-threaded kernels operate in millisecond response time.
 Modern devices equipped with GPUs and Edge TPUs operate 70-100x faster.
 <br>

 ### `Built-in Privacy:` "Exempt from GDPR, CCPA, BIPA & HIPAA Privacy Law Obligations"